 Of course I was still going to church, but becoming so angry!!
 At that point, I really didn’t care about what happened.
 Nevertheless; I was taught to speak with love and kindness, though it was not working.
 After a period of time, I started to shut that side of my emotions off that cared about others and loving each other.
 I was in this whatever mode.
 Now eventually, this did not turn out good for me.
 I was getting in trouble in school, ended up getting sent to a disciplinary school, had a child at a young age; all just because I wanted to be defiant and not listen anymore.
 For years I still wanted to walk in my defiance; hating that I could not share with the world that I really enjoyed helping others and just being there for individuals in need.
 The time passed on and now I’m grown!
 (Eighteen) I realize that years had passed and my foolishness caused me not to complete the necessary classes to receive enough credits for my high school diploma.
 I had to go back to school, work, and take care of my children.
 Being defiant doesn’t get you anywhere!
 It delays your dreams & goals for a moment.
 Don’t quit when things get hard!!!

-I bought my first house at the age of 21 with the help of my mother.
-I started telling myself “now everything will be just about me and my children.”
-I finally received my high school diploma, went to a secondary college so I could continue my education, and worked at the IRS.
+My self and my husband bought our first house at the age of 21.
+I started telling myself “now everything will be just about my children & my husband…… After that ” I finally received my high school diploma, went to a secondary college so I could continue my education, and worked at the IRS.
 My studies were business & accounting.
 Unfortunately I was still running from God and his plan.
 I was trying to understand why God was calling me to help others, when I needed help…

 I went through many different trials and tribulations from one minute to the next, then I said “Maybe I need to start helping others, then my trials and tribulations will go away.”
 (Obeying God) I started to help people close to me and even some I really didn’t know.
 Guess what.., I was hurt and disappointed every time!
 It was like the more I thought I was helping; the more people would make it seem like something was wrong with me or trying to destroy my character.
 I just really could not understand, so I went back into my shell of not really helping people, or not really being around people.
 I realized after awhile that I needed to go back to my roots (God’s House), but I couldn’t!
 The only thing I could do was take one step at a time by starting to pray again; thanking God for everything he has done and thanking God for my children and mother.